evsey9/GmodCollectionEnabler/README.md

 ## 📝 How to use
 Tested on Python 3.9<br>
 1. Disable all addons in GMod and close the game
-2. Install requirements from requirements.txt (only `requests` as of now)
+2. Install requirements from requirements.txt (only `requests` as of now), or create virtual environment and install requirements there
-3. Run python script and input the collection IDs
+3. Run `python main.py` and input the collection IDs
 4. Select addonnomount.cfg from the GarrysMod/garrysmod/cfg folder
 5. The addons from the specified collections are enabled, while the rest of the disabled/enabled addons are untouched